jlapeyre/PrimeSieve.jl/README.md

 `disable_sigint`, but there appear to be memory leaks in libprimecount.
 Better to crash Julia than the whole system.

+msieve interrupt handler is installed, then all c code uses it.
+We need to install and then uninstall it on every call.

 <!--  LocalWords:  PrimeSieve lookup multi md libprimesieve OSX julia
  -->
 <!--  LocalWords:  Primesieve countprimes primelookup th tuplets sz